02 November 2011

 France - England - you would think the Poms but France are France

-Boks - Wallabies - I would think the Boks forwards wo
+Boks - Wallabies - I would think the Boks forwards would be too strong.

 As the graphic above shows Gridiron and Rugby are quite different as the US needs size/strength while in Rugby more stanima is needed.
 Also generally Rugby is still to a degree a game for all sizes.